 Thinking of making a day trip to North Stradbroke Island, or ‘Straddie’ as it is affectionately known by the locals?
 With it’s crystal clear waters, abundance of wildlife and one of the best mainland spots in the world to see the humpback whales migrating, this is a little slice of paradise just 30 kilometres south-east of Brisbane.
 Getting here needn’t be difficult or expensive, infact it is easy to enjoy North Stradbroke Island on a budget!
 Read on to find out all you need to know about how to have a great day trip at North Stradbroke Island!

-North Stradbroke Island has so far managed to hide itself from the tourist radar.
+North Stradbroke Island – one of the hidden gems in Australia has so far managed to hide itself from the tourist radar.
 And the locals liked it this way.
 But that’s all about to change.
-Hidden gems like this never stay a secret forever and Straddie has now made the decision to shift to relying completely on tourism after sand mining stopped at the end of 2019.
+Places like this never stay a secret forever and Straddie has now made the decision to shift to relying completely on tourism after sand mining stopped at the end of 2019.
 And with good reason – this place is stunning!

 About North Stradbroke Island

 North Stradbroke Island (Minjerribah) is the world’s second largest sand island, after Fraser Island further north in Queensland.

 It is home to a substantial amount of Aboriginal people known as the Quandamooka people, as well as many retired folk from the mainland.
 The locals are very friendly here and there is a nice laid-back atmosphere on the island.